tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 Rack also provides [Rack Request](http://www.rubydoc.info/gems/rack/Rack/Request) Abstraction which provides a convenient interface to a Rack environment.

-But that is not the end , rack also provides feature called middleware , which let you use multiple rack apps as pipeline . ie output of one rack app will feed as input to next rack app .
+But that is not the end, rack also provides feature called middleware, which let you use multiple rack apps as pipeline . ie output of one rack app will feed as input to next rack app .
 Let's check that by one example

 ```ruby
 class ReverseOutput